Thistle Parks on a Google map

 Oban and Argyll

 Oban is the gateway to Mull and other islands, with Caledonian MacBrayne ferries providing an excellent service.
 But there is no need to leave the mainland because there is plenty to see and you should spend time exploring the area round the Oban.
-Dunstaffnage Castle is just to the north and to the south are Arduaine Gardens (National Trust for Scotland) and Kilmartin Glen, where there are more standing stones and burial cairns than anywhere else in Europe.
+Dunstaffnage Castle is just to the north and to the south iis Kilmartin Glen, where there are more standing stones and burial cairns than anywhere else in Europe.
 You can climb to the top of Dunadd, a hill cloaked in mystery, once a stronghold of the Romans and the crowning place of the kings of ancient Scotland.
 Right on Oban harbour is the Edinburgh Woollen Mill Centre, where you can get your kit for walks.
 Inveraray was a "new town" in the 18th century, as its layout suggests; the Edinburgh Woollen Mill visitor centre was originally a blacksmith's smithy, dating from 1787.

 View the Thistle Holiday Parks in Fife, Stirlingshire & Argyll